elgertam/claude-artifact-downloader/README.md

 1. Clone this repository or download it as a ZIP file
 2. Extract the contents to a folder
-3. Open Chrome and navigate to `chrome://extensions/`
+3. Open Chrome/Brave/Edge/Chromium and navigate to `chrome://extensions/` (or your browser's extensions page)
 4. Enable "Developer mode" (toggle in the top-right corner)
 5. Click "Load unpacked" and select the extension folder
 6. The extension should now be installed and ready to use